South Carolina Low Country

 Come explore South Carolina on our newest tour this year.
 The Low Country describes the coastal area and island which are believed to have once been under the sea.
 Join us on this flat tour that is as rich in history and culture as it is in beauty.

 Flat on a mix of paved bike paths and roads.
 Leisurely to moderate cycling level.

-6 nights lodging, 6 breakfasts, 4 picnic lunches, 5 dinners, snacks, horse-drawn carriage ride, tea plantation tour, guided kayaking trip, detailed cue sheets, van support & trained guides.
+6 nights lodging, 6 breakfasts, 3 picnic lunches, 1 brunch, 5 dinners, snacks, horse-drawn carriage ride, tea plantation tour, Fort Sumter Visit, guided kayaking trip, detailed cue sheets, maps & GPS files, van support & trained guides.

 Fly into and out of the Charleston International Airport (CHS).
-WomanTours will provide a shuttle from the airport at 1:00pm to the start of the tour or you can take a taxi for $30.
+From the airport take a taxi for $30 or Uber.
 If you drive, it’s best to leave your car at the airport for the week.
 We will provide a complimentary shuttle back to the airport at the end of the tour, arriving by 11am.

 DAY 1: We start our tour in the beautiful historic downtown of Charleston, SC.
 After our rental bike fitting at 1:30pm and an orientation at 3:30pm, you’ll be treated to a horse-drawn carriage ride through the city’s residential streets lined with antebellum mansions, old churches and lush gardens.
 The narrated tour will give us the perfect background for our upcoming bike tour.
 Then we’ll enjoy our first dinner together.
 0 miles.